lpea/raytracing/README.md

 ## Traps I've fallen into

 * I initially set the intensity of the light source to 1.0, thinking it was some sort of hard limit, making the scene way too dark.
-Butthe intensity can be set arbitrarily high as the "color" at that point is on an open-ended scale.
+But the intensity can be set arbitrarily high as the "color" at that point is on an open-ended scale.
 * The albedo of the source material was set to white, which allowed a same ray to hit the source multiple times, boosting the rays "strength".
 The albedo of a source must be set to black to prevent this effect.
 * The random sampling of a vector on the unit sphere was wrongly implemented by sampling theta and phi and converting from spherical coordinates to cartesian, but this method does not give a uniform sampling.
 * The random jitter used for anti-aliasing was sampled on a square, not a circle.